sekogan/my_qmk_keyboards/sofle/README.md

 Answer yes to all questions.

-Copy udev rules to /etc if suggested by qmk setup:
+Copy udev rules to `/etc` if suggested by the qmk setup or if the `make flash` command leads to an error `Waiting for /dev/ttyACM0 to become writable`:

 ```bash
 sudo cp qmk_firmware/util/udev/50-qmk.rules /etc/udev/rules.d/